jorions/server-utils/README.md

   } catch (err) {
     const { validationErrors } = users.signUp

-    // The codes for errors that could be thrown, and the statuses to send back for those errors
+    // The codes for errors that could be thrown, and the info to send back for those errors
     // 4xx errors will log a warning, and the message from the error will be sent in the
     // the response body as { error: { message: error message } }
     // The defaultMessage logs an error, and the response body is { error: { message: defaultMessage } }
     const options = {
       [validationErrors.EMAIL_TAKEN]: 409,
+      [validationErrors.USERNAME_TAKEN]: {
-      [validationErrors.USERNAME_TAKEN]: 409,
+        status: 409,
+        message: 'That username is already taken',
+        code: 'userTaken',
+      },
       defaultMessage: 'Something broke while attempting to sign up', }